leroi-marketing/sql-runner/README.md

 * `"ignore_dependencies": [["my_schema", "mytable1"], ["my_schema", "mytable2"]]` - tells the dependency parser to ignore a list of dependencies from the ones detected in the query.
 * `"additional_dependencies": [["my_schema", "mytable1"], ["my_schema", "mytable2"]]` - tells the dependency parser to also include a list of explicit dependencies on top of the ones already detected.

+### Preprocess names in `e` statements
+"execute" `e` statements in legacy versions were not processed at all to substitute names.
+With the addition of the `"preprocess_names": true` value, sources and destinations will be updated accordingly (staging prefix, suffix, etc).

 *This needs better documentation, but for now you can check the source code for the DB-specific Query classes in sql_runner/db.*